-THE SPECIFIC POINTS OF PROPOSED PLAN CHANGE 1 OUR SUBMISSION RELATES TO:
+THE SPECIFIC POINTS OF PROPOSED PLAN CHANGE 1 MY SUBMISSION RELATES TO:

-Plan Section Relief Sought Rationale 3.11.2(1) Retain the 80-year timeframe (2096) for achieving Te Ture Whaimana and amend Objective 1 to read: "By 2096, at the latest, or sooner where practicable, discharges of nitrogen" We consider Collaborative Stakeholder Group (CSG) agreed the 80-year timeframe (2096) after considering the best available information from the Technical Leaders Group (TLG) during the process to draft Proposed Plan Change 1.
+Plan Section Relief Sought Rationale 3.11.2(1) Retain the 80-year timeframe (2096) for achieving Te Ture Whaimana and amend Objective 1 to read: "By 2096, at the latest, or sooner where practicable, discharges of nitrogen" I consider the Collaborative Stakeholder Group (CSG) agreed the 80-year timeframe (2096) after considering the best available information from the Technical Leaders Group (TLG) during the process to draft Proposed Plan Change 1.
 Te Ture Whaimana is the primary direction setting document for the restoration and protection of the Waikato and Waipā Rivers.
-We are committed to the long-term objectives set out in Te Ture Whaimana, particularly the restoration of water quality within the Waikato River so that it is safe for people to swim in and take food from over its entire length.
 Te Ture Whaimana (and its long-term focus) has significant status and weighting in the RMA planning hierarchy.
 It is deemed to be part of the Waikato Regional Policy Statement and effectively overrides section 79 of the RMA.
 Therefore, WRC must give effect to Te Ture Whaimana in the Regional Plan and Proposed Plan Change 1 must necessarily reflect and provide for long-term objectives.
-We acknowledge and accept that achievement of the long-term objectives will take time, and that the measures set out in Proposed Plan Change 1 are the first, important steps to assist with achieving those objectives.
+I acknowledge and accept that achievement of the long-term objectives will take time, and that the measures set out in Proposed Plan Change 1 are the first, important steps to assist with achieving those objectives.
 The proposed amendments to Objective 1 also seek to recognise that technological innovation may lead to the achievement of Te Ture Whaimana in a shorter timeframe.
 If this does occur, then the long-term timeframe to achieve Te Ture Whaimana should be adjusted accordingly.
-3.11.2(1) Amend Table 3.11-1 for nitrate-nitrogen and ammoniacal nitrogen to: remove the 80-year numerical attribute targets for nitrate-nitrogen and ammoniacal nitrogen that are expressed in each sub-catchment (eg, at the sub-catchment scale); and review the 10-year numerical attribute targets for nitrate-nitrogen and ammoniacal nitrogen to fix errors and achieve greater consistency between sub-catchments so that the degree of reduction required is proportionate to the amount of current discharge (eg, those discharging more are expected to make greater reductions).
-We consider there is a risk the 80-year nitrate-nitrogen (and to a lesser extent the ammoniacal nitrogen) numerical attribute targets in Table 3.11-1, expressed at the individual sub-catchment scale, effectively "locks in" the maximum allowable concentration of nitrogen for each sub-catchment, and thus the maximum amount of resource use within each sub-catchment.
-Table 3.11-1 could also be perceived as "locking in" a degree of reductions in nitrogen outputs from each sub-catchment, sometimes greater, sometimes lesser, than the degree of improvement required in the Freshwater Management Unit (FMU) or sub-catchment overall.
+3.11.2(1) Amend Table 3.11-1 for nitrate-nitrogen and ammoniacal nitrogen to: remove the 80-year numerical attribute targets for nitrate-nitrogen and ammoniacal nitrogen that are expressed in each sub-catchment (eg, at the sub-catchment scale), and review the 10-year numerical attribute targets for nitrate-nitrogen and ammoniacal nitrogen to fix errors and achieve greater consistency between sub-catchments so that the degree of reduction required is proportionate to the amount of current discharge (eg, those discharging more are expected to make greater reductions).
+I consider there is a risk the 80-year nitrate-nitrogen (and to a lesser extent the ammoniacal nitrogen) numerical attribute targets in Table 3.11-1, expressed at the individual subcatchment scale, effectively "locks in" the maximum allowable concentration of nitrogen for each sub-catchment, and thus the maximum amount of resource use within each subcatchment.
+Table 3.11-1 could also be perceived as "locking in" a degree of reductions in nitrogen outputs from each sub-catchment, sometimes greater, sometimes lesser, than the degree of improvement required in the Freshwater Management Unit (FMU) or subcatchment overall.
 This could have the unintended consequence of significantly constraining the development of any future framework to allocate nitrogen by essentially defining the size of the "pie" available in each sub-catchment now.
 We have been very clear in articulating to the WRC that a 'grandparented' approach to allocating rights to discharge contaminants is unacceptable.
 Constraining or pre-determining the shape of any new allocation regime by "locking in" the maximum allowable concentration of nitrogen for each sub-catchment, is similarly unacceptable.
 We request the 80-year numerical attribute targets for nitrogen (including TN, nitrate-nitrogen and ammoniacal-nitrogen) be expressed as a single set of TN numerical attribute targets as measured in the main stem of the Waikato River at the bottom of each FMU.